 Sales [USD million]

-The definition of the carbon intensity for real estate applied by Swiss Life comprises greenhouse gas emissions resulting from the energy consumption to operate the real estate assets.
-In principle, greenhouse gas emissions are based on consumption data and emission factors that correspond with the methodological principles of the GHG Protocol Corporate Standard.
+The definition of carbon intensity for real estate applied by Swiss Life comprises greenhouse gas emissions resulting from the energy consumption to operate the properties.
+In principle, greenhouse gas emissions are based on consumption values and emission factors that correspond to the methodological principles of the GHG Protocol Corporate Standard.

-There is no or only incomplete data (excluding tenant electricity) for some real estate assets.
-These assets are excluded from the calculation.
-As a result, the real estate in Germany, for example, is not included.
-In addition, Swiss Life estimates the greenhouse gas emissions resulting from tenant electricity for a large proportion of its real estate assets.
+For some properties the data (excluding tenant electricity) is lacking or incomplete.
+The data for these properties is complemented by estimates.
+This approach ensures that the overall performance of the portfolio is presented more appropriately.
+The properties in Germany had to be excluded owing to insufficient data quality and are therefore not taken into account by the calculation of the carbon intensity of the directly held PAM real estate portfolio.
+In addition, Swiss Life estimates the greenhouse gas emissions resulting from tenant electricity for a large proportion of its properties.
 Swiss Life in Switzerland bases its assessment on estimates provided by the Swiss Society of Engineers and Architects (SIA).
-For the remaining directly owned PAM real estate portfolio, tenant electricity data is available or the real estate assets are excluded from the analysis.
+For the remaining directly owned PAM real estate portfolio, tenant electricity data is available, or the properties are excluded from the analysis.

 Carbon intensity real estate